-Members of the CRC team have been directly involved in the pioneering work completed for the Southeast Florida Regional Climate Compact given their expertise to help provide recommendations on sea level rise mitigation and adaptation in the region.
+Coastal Risk has contributed to the pioneering work of the Southeast Florida Regional Climate Compact, providing insight and recommendations on sea level rise mitigation and adaptation in the region.

-CRC works with local governments at the municipal, county and state levels, as wll as public safety and specialty service districts and agencies.
+Coastal Risk works with local governments at the municipal, county and state levels, as well as public safety and service districts and agencies.
 We produce flood impact analyses that enable our clients to develop and implement solutions to mitigate the risk, danger, and cost of flooding of coastal government operations, services, and infrastructure.

-This includes sea level rise estimations and projections and development of cost-effective, adaptation responses.
-CRC team members are routinely quoted in press reports and interviewed on radio and TV and have been referenced in leading publications in France, the United Kingdom, and Germany and have drawn national attention in the United States in the New York Times, USA Today and various other media outlets.
-This outreach is based on a solid core of climate impact work, which includes lead authorship of the National Climate Assessment and development of state wide assessment of vulnerability of infrastructure, township level advice and planning to adapt to flooding and sea level rise.
+Coastal Risk experts are routinely quoted in press reports and interviewed on radio and TV and have been recognized as authorities in the New York Times, Scientific American, Harvard Business Review, and other media outlets.
+This recognition reflects our extensive climate impact work, including lead authorship of the National Climate Assessment and development of state-wide assessment of vulnerability of infrastructure, township level advice and planning to adapt to flooding and sea level rise.

-Based on this experience and linking with national and global experts, CRC is poised to respond to government and community needs at all levels and all scales.
-At the small town level, our diverse group is uniquely equipped to work with elected officials and professional representatives to provide detailed assessments of vulnerability and specific planning options.
-These plans can provide for both immediate actions and monitoring of key, coastal risk parameters over relevant time periods in order to devise phased responses and help execute adaptation responses.
+Coastal Risk is exceptionally well positioned to respond to government and community needs at all levels and all scales.
+For small townships, our group is experienced in working with elected officials and other stakeholders to provide detailed assessments of vulnerability and specific planning options.
+These plans are the basis for immediate actions and monitoring of key coastal risk parameters over time in order to devise phased responses and execute adaptation responses.

-At the city and community level, we are able to work with both government and community representatives by providing a level of science and expertise not usually available to them through existing resources.
-At the state and regional levels, CRC is well-equipped to bring the highest and most current level of knowledge in the formation of broad sector and long term responses to ongoing risks to our coastal facilities, settlements and economy.
+For larger cities, we work with both government and community representatives by providing a level of science and expertise not usually available to them through existing resources.
+At the state and regional levels, Coastal Risk brings the highest level of knowledge in the formation of broad sector and long-term responses to ongoing risks of coastal facilities, infrastructure and economies.

-CRC recognizes that infrastructure – water, sewer, stormwater, roadways and utilities –provide the backbone for all growth and economic development of a community.
-Residents and businesses rely on uninterrupted service from these infrastructure systems.
-Social fabric is associated with this reliance.
-CRC advisors have a track record of identifying vulnerable infrastructure, developing suites of solutions to harden, protect or replace infrastructure and developing timelines for action based on sea level rise milestones.
-CRC understands the science and technology of infrastructure risks and the nature of public policy as it affects action and funding.
+Coastal Risk recognizes that infrastructure – water, sewer, stormwater, roadways and utilities –are the backbone for all operational considerations and the growth and economic development of a community.
+Residents and businesses rely on uninterrupted service from infrastructure systems.
+Social fabric is innately associated with this reliance.
+Coastal Risk advisors have an outstanding track record of identifying vulnerable infrastructure, developing solutions to harden, protect or replace science and technology of infrastructure risks and the nature of public policy as it affects action and funding.

 PLANNING and REGULATORY ISSUES

-Condominiums, homeowner associations and communities in sea level rise vulnerable areas face the challenges of establishing monetary reserves and action plans to meet their unique adaptation needs in the coming years.
-Similarly, business interests have the need to create appropriate action plans to be ready for challenging coastal risks.
+Condominiums, homeowner associations and communities in areas that are vulnerable face the challenges of establishing capital resources and action plans to meet their unique adaptation needs.

 We go beyond the technical science of coastal risks and chart the waters of public policy as it affects vulnerable interests and properties.